Facico/Chinese-Vicuna/README.md

 - code for generation based on trained model
 - code for run on CPU (fp16 or int4 is support, in purely C++)

+## What‘s New

+- March 23, 2023：Released checkpoint-4000 with 50w data training
+- March 23, 2023：Deploy the code for fine-tuning and inferencing in colab
+- March 23, 2023：Provides code that can be used for inference in pure c++
+- March 24, 2023：Released checkpoint-8000 with 100w data training

 ## Overview

 -  LLaMA paper: https://arxiv.org/abs/2302.13971v1